Benefits of vitamin C

 Vitamin C can also be found in some fortified breakfast cereals as well as animal products, including fresh milk, fish, liver and kidney.
 Eating a healthy and balanced diet should mean you get all the vitamin C you need.

-How much vitamin C do I need each day?
+How much vitamin C do you need a day?

 Adults between 19 and 64 should get 40mg of vitamin C a day.
 To give you an idea of how much this is, you should be able to get all the vitamin C you need by eating one small orange or 100g of strawberries.